 6. Lines 132-133: No necessary to repeat the references of EEMD here

 Thank you very much for your correction.
-In the revised manuscript, we have deleted the references of EEMD (Lines 137 - 138).
+We have deleted the references of EEMD.

 7. Section 3.1: A longitude-depth plot of mean zonal currents along the three sections should be presented.